Norman Macdonnell: Other television series and movies

 Macdonnell produced other television programs outside his work for Gunsmoke.
 In 1958 he found time to produce "The Dungeon", an installment for the CBS anthology series Playhouse 90, and "Mountain Man", an episode for yet another CBS series, the post-Civil War Western The Texan with Rory Calhoun.
 Then, after leaving Gunsmoke, he began working for CBS competitor NBC, serving as executive producer on over 110 episodes of another long-running Western series, The Virginian (1962-1971), starring James Drury, starting with its fourth season.
 In 1965, Macdonnell was also a producer of "The Easter Breach", an episode for NBC's series Kraft Suspense Theatre.
 He then produced an additional televised Western, The Road West, which aired briefly during the 1966-1967 broadcast season.

 Not all of Macdonnell's production work was limited to radio and television series.
 For Universal Pictures in 1967 he produced the comedy feature film The Ballad of Josie starring Doris Day in the title role.
 Two years later he produced for Universal's television division the made-for-television movie This Savage Land; and then in 1974, five years before his death, he completed production of another television Western movie, McMasters of Sweetwater.

 Personal life and death

 On January 6, 1946, in Pasadena, Macdonnell married Judith E. (née Bennett) Murray, a native of Butte, Montana.
 The couple subsequently had one child, a daughter; and they remained married until Norman's death in 1979.
 On November 28 that year, less than three weeks after his 63rd birthday, he died of kidney failure at a hospital in Burbank, California.
-His gravesite is located in Altadena, California, at the Mountain View Cemetery and Mausoleum.